Importance of a Will

 - Do you have a family trust and/or operate a business as a sole trader or in a partnership?

-Public Trustee encourages you to keep your Will updated.
-You should consider making a new Will if your circumstances change.
+Everyone should consider making a new Will if your circumstances change.
 As a general guide it is a good idea to review the contents of your Will every five years.

 However, if any of the following events occur then your Will could either be invalidated or it may no longer sufficiently reflect your wishes, and it will be very important to update your Will as soon as possible: